 Many retirees see interstate relocation as an attractive way to spend their post-retirement days.
 You get to meet new people, live in areas with lower healthcare costs, select quality out-of-state assisted living facilities, and most importantly, stray from the mental distress that comes with the busy urban jungle.
-But which state has the best elderly benefits?
+But what is the best state for elderly benefits?

 A 2019 report from the United States Census Bureau indicates that most migrating seniors move to Florida, Arizona, and North Carolina.
 Although, popular does not always mean better.
 When deciding between the best and worst states for seniors, you need to consider the multiple factors that will contribute to the overall quality of your post-retirement lifestyle.